HoangTranUnion/MusicPlayerBot/README.md

 - There is also a way to skip a song that is being looped.
 - The player will not handle videos over 6 hours in length - the loading time will be far too long.
 - The bot can be used in multiple servers at the same time.

+# How to test the bot
+- Create a new Discord bot from the Discord Developer Portal.
+- Get the token for the bot from the Portal.
+- Use the token in constants.py in the TOKEN constant.
+- Type your desired prefix for the bot
+- Run the bot in main.py and have fun.